 - The Federal Reserve of Kansas City has put together an excellent document on succession planning.

 - This document from the National Council of Nonprofits has a wealth of links and strategies to consider.

 - I previously reviewed the book Who, which covers how to find strong candidates for leadership positions and conduct a meaningful interview process, and would be an excellent resource in this process.

-If you have any questions on succession planning, please contact me.
+If you have any questions about succession planning, please contact me.
 Having an outside perspective will ensure you include everything you need.